rancher/rke2/docs/backup_restore.md

 **Result:**  A message in the logs says that RKE2 can be restarted without the flags.
 Start RKE2 again and should run successfully and be restored from the specified snapshot.

-When rke2 resets the cluster, it creates a file at `/var/lib/rancher/rke2/server/db/etc/reset-file`.
-If you want to reset the cluster again, you will need to delete this file.
+When rke2 resets the cluster, it creates an empty file at `/var/lib/rancher/rke2/server/db/reset-flag`.
+This file is harmless to leave in place, but must be removed in order to perform subsequent resets or restores.
+This file is deleted when rke2 starts normally.

 ### Options